broadinstitute/horsefish/scripts/launch_workflow_cf/README.md

     1. Enable the [Cloud Build API](https://console.developers.google.com/apis/library/cloudbuild.googleapis.com) for this project.
 1. Create or identify the bucket in that project that will be used for files to trigger the Cloud Function.
 1. Create a new [service account](https://console.cloud.google.com/iam-admin/serviceaccounts) within that project.
 It will look like `<your service account name>@<your project id>.iam.gserviceaccount.com`.
-1. Downlad a JSON key for the newly created service account and store it in a safe place.
+1. Download a JSON key for the newly created service account and store it in a safe place.
 1. Upload the JSON key to [Secret Manager](https://console.cloud.google.com/security/secret-manager).
 1. For the newly created secret, in column "Actions", choose "Copy Resource ID".
 You'll need this value for the deployment step and it will look like: `projects/<your project number>/secrets/<your secret name>/versions/1`.
 1. Give the service account the needed permissions to items within the project.